Class 12 • Physics Resources

 • Sample Question Papers: Representative problems reflecting exam style and difficulty.

-Below are illustrative session dates and fees for SCO IPhO Class 12 in 2025.
+Below are illustrative session dates and fees for SCO IPhO Class 12 .
 Always confirm on the official portal before registering, as schedules may update.

 Session